Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

 ^^^^^^^^^^^

 Forgives the first 3 defections but on the fourth will defect forever.
-Defects after the 198th round unconditionally.
+Defects unconditionally on the last 2 rounds (depending on the tournament length).

 DoubleCrosser
 ^^^^^^^^^^^^^

 Forgives the first 3 defections but on the fourth will defect forever.
 If the opponent did not defect in the first 6 rounds the player will cooperate until the 180th round.
-Defects after the 198th round unconditionally.
+Defects unconditionally on the last 2 rounds (depending on the tournament length).

 Aggravater
 ^^^^^^^^^^